MirkoHernandez/tab-bar-jump/README.md

 # tab-bar-jump

-tab-bar-jump (abbreviated tbj) is a set of commands for creating and navigating tab-bars and also navigate buffers of those tab-bars.
+tab-bar-jump (abbreviated tbj) is a set of commands for creating and navigating tab-bars and also navigate saved buffers opened in those tab-bars.
 Tab bars belonging to a specific group can be easily created using a keybinding, once created the same keybinding can be used for quick navigation.
 This approach allows the management of many tab-bars (up to dozens) in a very convenient way.

 # Requirements